 5. Pre-Chill Your Items Before Keeping in Cooler

 If you don’t have any expensive ice cooler and only have a regular one, it would be excellent to pre-chill the items you want to keep in the cooler.

 Pre-chilling the items into the refrigerator will be helpful to retain the cooling effect for a longer time.
 When you keep the warm things inside the cooler, it creates heat, warming the entire cooler.

-So, always prefer to pre-chill the items into the refrigerator before you keep them in the cooler.
-It would be great if you kept the things in the refrigerator overnight and then placed all the things into the cooler the next day.
+So, I always prefer to pre-chill the items into the refrigerator before keeping them in the cooler.
+Please keep the things in the refrigerator overnight and then place all the things into the cooler the next day.

-In this way, you will be able to keep your ice cooler cool and things cool without even keeping ice.
-The trick is helpful if you are going on a short trip or picnic.
+In this way, you will be able to keep your ice cooler cool, and things cool without even keeping ice.
+The trick is helpful if you go on a short trip or picnic.

 6. Place a Wet Towel on the Top of the Food and Drinks

-The more air space is there between the coolers, the faster it loses the cooling.
+The more air space between the coolers, the faster it loses the cooling.
 Therefore, wrapping your food and drinks with a wet towel can be helpful to reduce the air space.